Fixed vs. variable home loans | Decide what suits you - NAB

 With interest rates that fluctuate with the market, variable rate home loans offer a mix of advantages and limitations.

-If your variable loan rate increases, you can use your loan features such as offset or redraw to help ease cash flow concerns.
+If your variable loan rate increases, you can use your loan features such as linking up to 10 offset accounts or redraw to help ease cash flow concerns.
 Alternatively, creating money buckets in advance and staying disciplined with your savings can offer relief when market fluctuations occur.

 Ready to purchase your home?